 Do I Have To Be A Good Swimmer To Scuba Dive?

 Not at all, but obviously it will help!
-As mentions in the requirements, there is a water skills test as part of the certification, but this is not timed and you can doggy paddle your way through it!
-Once beneath the water, the techniques used by divers differ slightly from swimming strokes (divers don’t use their hands for a start!) so being a swimmer isn’t strictly needed.
+As mentioned in the requirements, there is a water skills test as part of the certification, but this is not timed and you can doggy paddle your way through it!
+Once beneath the water, the techniques used by divers differ slightly from swimming strokes (divers don’t use their hands for a start!) so being a good swimmer isn’t strictly needed.

 Where Is The Best Place To Get Certified?